threefoldfoundation/www_threefold_io/content/utilization/index.md

 #### Blockchain
 <!-- ### <span class="blue">**Social Network**</span> -->

 The ThreeFold Grid is operating as a backbone for Earth Staking’s recently launched Social Network, the first decentralized Bitcoin Staking Layer 2 on Earth.
 Our Cloud infrastructure offers a robust, low-level decentralized framework, perfectly suited to empower Earth Staking’s vision of improving the accessibility, security, scalability, reliability, and energy efficiency of the Bitcoin Network.
-[Read More](https://www.social.network/en)
+[Visit](https://www.social.network/en)

 </div>